rltheory/rltheory.github.io/_lecture-notes/online-rl/lec23.md

 Azar, M. G., Osband, I., & Munos, R. (2017, July).
 Minimax regret bounds for reinforcement learning.
 In International Conference on Machine Learning (pp. 263-272).
 PMLR. [[link]](https://arxiv.org/abs/1703.05449)

 The paper that presents the lower bound.
 Notice the they consider the infinite horizon average reward setting.
-Thus, there results contains a diameter term $D$ instead of a horizon term of $H$.
+Thus, their results contains a diameter term $D$ instead of a horizon term of $H$.

 Auer, P., Jaksch, T., & Ortner, R. (2008).
 Near-optimal regret bounds for reinforcement learning.
 Advances in neural information processing systems, 21. [[link]](https://www.jmlr.org/papers/volume11/jaksch10a/jaksch10a.pdf)